German pensioner needs drill to dig for Nazi-looted Amber Room

 Now 68-year-old pensioner Karl-Heinz Kleine says he thinks the chamber is hidden under the town of Wuppertal, deep in western Germany's industrial Ruhr area.

-After analysing the evidence, Kleine has concluded that Erich Koch, who was the Nazis' chief administrator in East Prussia, may have secretly dispatched it to his home town.
+After analyzing the evidence, Kleine has concluded that Erich Koch, who was the Nazis' chief administrator in East Prussia, may have secretly dispatched it to his home town.

 "Wuppertal has a large number of tunnels and bunkers which have not yet been searched for the Amber Room.
 We have started looking in possible hiding places here," Kleine said.